Dutch Finance Minister: Taxing unrealized gains on crypto and other assets is 'badly designed'

 Summary

-• It reported that the Dutch House of Representatives passed a bill imposing a 36% capital gains tax on savings and most liquid assets.
+• The Dutch House of Representatives passed a bill imposing a 36% capital gains tax on savings and most liquid assets.

-• Finance Minister Eelco Heinen said the bill was poorly designed and that he would move to adjust the overly broad scope that does not fit the purpose of the tax and pursue structural revisions.
+• Finance Minister Eelco Heinen said the bill is "badly designed" and said he would revise the overly broad scope that does not match the intent of the tax.

-Earlier this month, the Dutch House of Representatives passed a bill imposing a 36% capital gains tax on savings and most liquid assets, and the finance minister said the bill has design flaws and will be amended.
+Earlier this month, as the Dutch House of Representatives passed a bill imposing a 36% capital gains tax on savings and most liquid assets, the finance minister said the bill has design flaws and indicated it would be revised.

-Minister Heinen said he would adjust the overly broad scope that does not align with the purpose of the taxation, indicating that structural revisions to the bill are unavoidable.
+Heinen said he would adjust the overly broad scope that does not align with the intent of the taxation, suggesting structural revisions to the bill are unavoidable.

 JH Kim